GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies.md

 1. In the **Group Policy Management Console**, create or select a GPO.
 1. Link the GPO to an organizational unit that contains the users who should be able to use IAP Desktop.

     Note: You can configure policies per-computer or per-user.
-Computer-based policies take precendence over user-based policies.
+Computer-based policies take precedence over user-based policies.

 1. Right-click the GPO and select **Edit**.